peterhinch/micropython-async/v3/docs/DRIVERS.md

 applications.

 The driver allows limits to be assigned to the virtual encoder's value so that a dial running from (say) 0 to 100 may be implemented.
-If limits arenused, encoder values no longer represent absolute angles, as the user might continue to rotate the dial when it is "stuck" at an endstop.
+If limits are used, encoder values no longer represent absolute angles, as the user might continue to rotate the dial when it is "stuck" at an endstop.